IG – Comprehensive Market Access with Reliable Execution

 IG is best for active or experienced traders needing extensive market access and advanced trading tools.
 Beginners may also benefit from IG’s education, though the platform’s depth is particularly attractive to those trading futures frequently and with higher volumes.

-Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-69% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+68% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.

-eToro - Innovative social trading with diverse assets.
+eToro – Innovative Social Trading with Diverse Assets

-Pros & Cons
+Pros

 • Social and copy trading features